 Project Potential Impacts on Water Quality Recommended Mitigation Measures and Monitoring Activities Design and Pre-Construction: Surface water contamination - The Contractor's work activities and facilities are the primary source of contamination.
 Discharges directly into the water or indirectly onto the ground that will finally find their pathways into the river will be the causes of contamination.
-To eliminate threat of surface water pollution: To prevent inappropriate siting inappropriate siting of Contractor's facilities (Contractor's Camp, equipment yard, asphalt and concrete batching plants, quarry/borrow pits), the Technical Specifications on siting them should be prepared properly; Baseline measurement for Water Quality should be done by the Contractor in locations specified by the CS Consultant Contractor should provide layout plans for installation of or strategies for treatment for waste water from his facilities Adverse climatic conditions - Water crossing structures should sufficiently function well in adverse weather condition.
+To eliminate threat of surface water pollution: Baseline measurement for Water Quality should be done by the Contractor in locations specified by the CS Consultant Wastewater arising from camp site will be collected and treated.
+Camp site lovcation is at sufficient distance from any surface waters to avoid possible pollution.
+No water quality measurements are required.
+Adverse climatic conditions - Water crossing structures should sufficiently function well in adverse weather condition.
 Hence, design should adapt the possible and practical worst case scenario.
 During design, all drainage works are designed based on the historical flood data and flood forecasting.
 A design discharge of 100-year return period is considered for culverts and bridges.
 The design of all structural components must conform to the design standards provided in the Employer's Special Requirements.
 Bridge Construction - Bridge structural design should be made to provide sufficient service life.
 To ensure safe and functional works: All new and widened bridges must be designed for the life expectancy of 75 years.
 The bridge rehabilitation and strengthening works must be designed for the life expectancy of 50 years.
 The design loading and design of all structural components must conform to the bridge design standards provided in the Employer's Special Requirements.
 Finally, the bridge design and layout must be aesthetically pleasing and in harmony with the existing environment.
 Drainage - Proper drainage design is important to maintain the structural integrity of the road and this would mean adaptable to worsening weather condition.
 To ensure safe and functional drainage works, consideration in the design phase will be given to the issue of drainage and culverts to ensure that drainage patterns are improved from the existing conditions and that increased run-off does not occur or result in flooding of areas previously undisturbed.
-Construction Phase: Drainage and Flooding - The site should be well maintained and this includes establishing good drainage at work camps.
+Construction Phase : Drainage and Flooding - The site should be well maintained and this includes establishing good drainage at work camps.
 This is important to maintain livable condition and sanitary place for workers, During the construction phase the Contractor is required to construct, maintain, remove and reinstate as necessary temporary drainage works and take all other precautions necessary for the avoidance of damage by flooding and silt washed down from the Works.

-Project Potential Impacts on Water Quality Recommended Mitigation Measures and Monitoring Activities Water Contamination issues at Construction Camps and Storage Areas - Waste water that will be generated at work camps due to a lot of people staying whether short-term or long term will contaminate the immediate surroundings which can harm both the man and ecosystem if no treatment is provided prior to discharge.
-The Contractor shall ensure the following conditions are met: Wastewater arising on the site shall be collected, removed from the site via a suitable and properly designed temporary drainage system and disposed of at a location and in a manner that will cause neither pollution nor nuisance.
+Water Contamination issues at Construction Camps and Storage Areas - Waste water that will be generated at work camps due to a lot of people staying whether short-term or long term will contaminate the immediate surroundings which can harm both the man and ecosystem if no treatment is provided prior to discharge.
+The Contractor shall ensure the following conditions are met: Wastewater arising on the site shall be collected and treated.
 There shall be no direct discharge of sanitary or wash water to surface water.
 Disposal of materials such as, but not limited to, lubricating oil and onto the ground or water bodies shall be prohibited.
 Liquid material storage containment areas shall not drain directly to surface water.
 Lubricating and fuel oil spills shall be cleaned up immediately and spill clean-up shall be materials be maintained at the storage area.
 Construction and work sites will be equipped with sanitary latrines that do not pollute surface waters.
 Discharge of sediment-laden construction water directly into surface watercourses will be forbidden.
-Sediment laden construction water will be discharged.
-Spill clean up equipment will be maintained on site.
-The following conditions to avoid adverse impacts due to improper fuel and chemical storage: Fueling operations shall occur only within containment areas.
-All fuel and chemical storage (if any) shall be sited on an impervious base within bund and secured by fencing.
-The storage area shall be located away from any watercourse or wetlands.
-The base and bund walls shall be impermeable and of sufficient capacity to contain 110 percent of the volume of tanks.
-Filling and refueling shall be strictly controlled and subject to formal procedures and will take place within areas surrounded by bunds to contain spills / leaks of potentially contaminating liquids.
-All valves and trigger guns shall be resistant to unauthorized interference and vandalism and be turned off and securely locked when not in use.
-The contents of any tank or drum shall be clearly marked.
-Measures shall be cleanly materials d
+Sediment laden